lfneves/F.O.R.G.E/CONTRIBUTING.md

 3. Ask in [GitHub Discussions](../../discussions)
 4. Create a question issue with our template

-Thank you for contributing to WebFramework! 🚀
+Thank you for contributing to Forge! 🚀